Two female students walking on the side courtyard at California Western School of Law

 Financial Aid Office

-The Financial Aid Office is here to help you navigate the financial aid process.
-If you require assistance or have questions about financial aid, please contact our office.
+The Financial Aid Office is here to help you navigate the process.
+Contact us with any questions about aid eligibility, applications, or deadlines.

 Our Title IV Federal Institution code, used on the FAFSA, is G13103.